glpi-project/doc-agent/source/installation/index.rst

 .. prompt:: bash

-   perl glpi-agent-|version|-linux-installer.pl --help
+   perl glpi-agent-1.13-linux-installer.pl --help

 or if you use the installer embedding **snap** package:

 .. prompt:: bash

-   perl glpi-agent-|version|-with-snap-linux-installer.pl --help
+   perl glpi-agent-1.13-with-snap-linux-installer.pl --help

 If your GNU/Linux distro is not supported, you still can :ref:`install it from sources <install-from-sources>`.